georlav/recipeapi/README.md

 The exercise is based on [recipepuppy](http://www.recipepuppy.com/) free api.
 All the puppy recipes used were also retrieved from there.

+### Project is divided into nine steps, each step has its own branch.
+ * 01-Server
+ * 02-Configuration
+ * 03-Logging
+ * 04-Handlers
+ * 05-Routes
+ * 06-Repository
+ * 07-Handler-real-data
+ * 08-Middleware
+ * 09-CICD

+There are no notes/comments for each branch.
+All the above branches have been merged into master

 ### Prerequisites
  * Go
  * Docker